-The new SGA senators were sworn in on April 19.
 The members of SGA's executive branch are president Greg Carbó, vice president Katy Volikas, secretary Lizzie Ford, treasurer Kaia Thompson and president pro-tempore Zoe Taylor.
 Sara Barker, DN File

 SGA tables vote for budget approval until next week